On intersection cohomology with torus actions of complexity one: Introduction

-{\bf Acknowledgments.} The authors thank Javier Fern\'andez de Bobadilla, Javier Elizondo, Daniel Juteau, Simon Riche, Kari Vilonen, and Geordie Williamson for useful discussions.
+{\bf Acknowledgments.} We would like to thank the anonymous referees for their valuable comments which allowed to improve the presentation.
+The authors also thank Javier Fern\'andez de Bobadilla, Javier Elizondo, Daniel Juteau, Simon Riche, Kari Vilonen, and Geordie Williamson for useful discussions.
 The authors benefited from the support of the ERC Consolidator Grant NMST.
 The second author thanks the Max Planck Institut f\"ur Mathematik Bonn for support.
+This research is supported by ERCEA Consolidator Grant 615655 -- NMST and also by the Basque Government through the BERC 2014-2017 program and by Spanish Ministry of Economy and Competitiveness MINECO: BCAM Severo Ochoa excellence accreditation SEV-2013-0323.
+This work has been partially supported by ICMAT Severo Ochoa project SEV-2015-0554 (MINECO).

 \begin{notation} By a \emph{variety} we mean an integral separated scheme of finite type over the field of complex numbers $\CC$.
-An \emph{algebraic torus} (of dimension $n$) is an algebraic group isomorphic to $\G_{m}^{n}$, where $\G_{m}$ is the multiplicative group of the field $\CC$.
-If $X$ is a variety, then $\CC[X]$ denotes the coordinate ring of $X$ and $\CC(X)$ denotes the field of rational functions on $X$.
-We will identify $X$ with its set of $\CC$-points $X(\CC)$ and we will also see $X$ as a complex manifold.
-Hence the set $X$ is endowed with two topologies: the Zariski topology and the Euclidian topology. \end{notation}
+An \emph{algebraic torus} (of dimension $n$) is an affine group scheme over $\CC$ isomorphic to $\G_{m}^{n}$, where $\G_{m}$ is the multiplicative group of the field $\CC$.
+If $X$ is a variety, then $\CC[X]$ (resp. $\CC(X)$) denotes the algebra of regular global functions (resp. the field of rational functions) on $X$.
+We will identify $X$ with its set of $\CC$-points $X(\CC)$ and we will also view $X$ as a complex manifold.
+Hence the set $X$ is endowed with two topologies: the Zariski topology and the Euclidean topology. \end{notation}